scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 2.2.
 Limiting Simultaneous OpenMP Parallel Regions
 --------------------------------------------------
-The second approach we will describe here is more common and based on the OpenMP runtime.
+The second approach is based on modifications to the OpenMP runtime.
-The basic idea is to use a single thread pool and run different parallel regions on it sequentially, one after the other.
+The basic idea, as was suggested in [AMala16]_, is to run different parallel regions sequentially, one after the other, which resembles in a sense "Global OpenMP Lock".
 To implement this, we need to have a lock that is acquired before running the next parallel region.
 This idea can be easily extended to the case of multiple processes.
 To do this, we use a global lock such as a system-wide semaphore.